jmrphy/media_civil_war/media_civil_war.md

-I begin by creating a subset of the original sample containing only country-years with MDI levels below the inflection point identified by the non-linear regression (when logged MDI is equal to about 2, or an MDI level of about 6.39).
+I begin by creating a subset of the original sample containing only country-years with MDI levels below the inflection point identified by the non-linear regression (when logged MDI is equal to about 2, or an MDI level of about 6.3885).
 While it is reasonable to think such a low threshold might only correspond to a substantively trivial number of cases, on the contrary, this subset contains 1360 cases or about 20% of the original sample.
-I estimate traditional logistic regressions separately for each subset, all of which are variations on the form
+I estimate traditional logistic regressions all of which are variations on the form

 $$ Onset_{it} = \alpha + MDI_{it} \beta_1 + Controls_{it} \beta_2  + \varepsilon_{it} $$